Concrete is in our blood.

 Every building needs a solid foundation, and nothing is more solid than concrete.
 The purpose of a building foundation is to evenly distribute and transfer the weight, or load, of the building into the ground.
-Building foundations can vary in complexity, depending on the building load and the soil below the building.
-Some foundations are simple while others require more complex engineering.
+Building foundations can vary in complexity depending on the building load and the soil below the building.
+Some foundations are simple, while others require more complex engineering.

-Simple shallow foundations transfer the buildings loads through a spread footing pad or a continuous footing pad into the ground below.
+Simple, shallow foundations transfer the building’s loads through a spread footing pad or a continuous footing pad into the ground below.
 Usually in this case the soils below are granular or stiff clay soils.

 More complex foundation systems work to transfer the load deep into the ground below.
 The load is transferred using either a deep concrete column in the ground called a caisson or a steel column driven into the ground called a pile.
-The buildings is built on top of concrete caps and grade beams that encase the top of the caissons and piles.
+The building is built on top of concrete caps and grade beams that encase the top of the caissons and piles.
 The building loads are transferred down into the deep foundation system into either a strong layer of soil below or a layer of bedrock.

 Logistically Challenging Concrete Projects

-Raffin Construction is highly experienced in forming and placing concrete for logistically challenging projects.
+Raffin is highly experienced in forming and placing concrete for logistically challenging projects.
 These projects are typically in high-rise buildings in busy urban downtown settings.
 Interior buildout modifications done to upper floors of a high rise building often involve either infilling existing floor openings with concrete or creating new concrete openings for stairs, mechanical, etc.

 This work will usually require bringing concrete ready-mix trucks into a building’s loading dock.
 Concrete buggies are then used to wheel concrete into the freight elevators and up to the required floor.
 Another option is to pump concrete from street level through a hose to the correct floor.

-Start a conversation with us today and learn how we can bring our experience and expertise to your next project.
+Start a conversation with us today and learn how we can bring our experience and expertise to your project.